Konloch/bytecode-viewer/README.md

 * Updated ASM library to version 9.1
 * Added support to Java files compiled using JDK > 13
 * Migrated to Maven

-#### v2.10.x Notes
-* The rewrite/refactoring process is currently ongoing so please report any bugs you find
-* If you're encountering any issues try using [v2.9.22](https://github.com/Konloch/bytecode-viewer/releases/tag/v2.9.22)

 #### Links
 * [BCV Discord](https://discord.gg/aexsYpfMEf)